ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

 }
 ```

+The `outputs.tf` file prints the Resource group name and Public IP.

 ## Terraform Commands

-Use Terraform to deploy the `main.tf` file.
+Use Terraform to deploy MariaDB on Azure.

 ### Initialize Terraform

 Run `terraform init` to initialize the Terraform deployment.

 This command downloads the dependencies required for Azure.

 ```bash
 terraform init